 Industry: E-Commerce, Health Care – Total funding: $ 108.5 Million

-PharmEasy is a pharmacy aggregator, help Indian patients connect with local pharmacy stores and diagnostic centers.
+PharmEasy is a pharmacy aggregator, it helps Indian patients connect with local pharmacy stores and diagnostic centers.
 It allows individuals to buy their prescription medicine and healthcare products from local pharmacies and also permits to take online diagnostic tests.

 Industry: E-Commerce, Furniture – Total funding: $ 112.8 Million

 Urban Ladder is an e-commerce company specialized in the online retail of furniture.
 Providing a wide of high-quality products for all types of uses, Urban Ladder’s furniture is carefully selected with in-house designers and delivered to customers thanks to the company’s own logistics team.

 Industry: Financial Services, FinTech – Total funding: $ 117.5 Million

 Capital Float is an online platform providing a range of loans and financial solutions to SMEs in India.
 Thanks to its digital platform, Capital Float allows borrowers to quickly and easily apply for loans and financial solutions to purchase inventory, service new orders or optimize cash cycles.